2022 Tennessee Senate election: District 19

+District 19 is based in downtown Nashville, covering some or all of North Nashville, Antioch, East Nashville, Madison, and Goodlettsville.
+The district, located in Davidson County, is the only majority-Black Senate district in the state outside of Memphis.
+A small part of the Nashville International Airport is located in this district.

 Incumbent Democrat Brenda Gilmore was re-elected with 85.79% of the vote in 2018.
 Gilmore announced her retirement from the Senate.
 Democrat Charlane Oliver won the general election, succeeding Gilmore.